ashacs/ashacs.github.io/README.md

 ## TODO

-- [ ] Goodreads integration
-- [ ] Persistent dot indicators in sidebar
-- [ ] Page content component
-- [ ] Use BEM
-- [ ] Handling routing for subpages
-- [ ] Convert to TypeScript
+- [ ] Rebuild from the ground up with Typescript
-- [ ] Perhaps start over from scratch, to improve component composition and CSS
+- [ ] Implement SSR